 In the case of a name with special characters, the simple explanation is to enter the characters into the ESTA application form exactly as they appear at the bottom of the identification page of the passport.
 This is known as the machine-readable zone and is identified with <<<< symbols.

-In some cases, an immigrations officer might ask why the data on your plane ticket or your ESTA form differs from the original spelling in your passport.
+In some cases, an immigrations officer might ask why the data on your plane ticket or your ESTA document differs from the original spelling in your passport.
 If that happens, you can simply point to the machine-readable lines at the bottom of your passport data page, because they are always transliterated to Latin characters.

 Travelling to the United States?
 Do you have your pre-planning checklist in order?
 Visit our ESTA Guide for more information about obtaining your travel permit.
 We'd love to hear from you.
 Send us your comments or questions for travel assistance.